dropwizard/dropwizard/docs/source/manual/configuration.rst

 url                             REQUIRED                 The URL of the server.

-user                            REQUIRED                 The username used to connect to the server.
+user                            none                     The username used to connect to the server.

 password                        none                     The password used to connect to the server.